M

 8. Get your marketing game on

 Finally, you should make your classes seen and heard to find more online students!
 You can advertise your services by creating a website, using social media, or even joining online groups, like Bridge’s Teaching English Online Facebook group.
 Word-of-mouth goes a long way, too!
-And if you are not sure where to start with the marketing and operations side of running a business, do not worry.
+And do not worry if you are not sure where to start with the marketing and operations side of running a business.
 You can take Bridge’s specialized course, Teacherpreneur Academy, to fill in any knowledge gaps and make the transition from teacher to teacherpreneur!

 Bridge grad Margarida, from Portugal, runs her own online English business.
 She noted, “Potential students usually send me a message on the website where I advertise my classes, then I send a message back, and we book a free trial lesson.
 They really like the lesson because it’s based on conversation, games, and topics that they like.”

-If you are asking yourself how to start an online language school, it is a business that requires more than a laptop and a stable internet connection.
+Starting an online language school is a business that requires more than a laptop and a stable internet connection.
 You need the right training, a clear niche, a reliable teaching platform, sensible pricing, an easy payment system, an organized schedule, and a plan for finding students.
-Once these pieces are in place, you can build a freelance teaching business that feels professional and sustainable from the start.
+You can build a freelance teaching business that feels professional and sustainable from the start once these pieces are in place.

 A headset, a laptop and a cup of coffee side by side.

 Not sure how to start an online language school?
-Whether you decide to teach business English online or focus on young learners, all you need to start is a headset, a laptop, and a reliable internet connection.
+All you need to start is a headset, a laptop, and a reliable internet connection, whether you decide to teach business English online or focus on young learners.

 How much does it cost to start an online tutoring business?